The castle of Regelsbrugge

-On the border between the city of Aalst and the Parish of Nieuwerkerken you can find the castle of 'Regelsbrugge'.
-The name 'Regelsbrugge' refers to a nearby small bridge that was built in the the year 1395.
+On the border between the city of Aalst and the Parish of Nieuwerkerken, you can find the castle of Regelsbrugge.
+The name 'Regelsbrugge' refers to a nearby small bridge that was built in the year 1395.

 The castle was once a first-class building in Nieuwerkerken and originally had a garden of 30 hectares.
 Little is known about the origin of the oldest part of the castle.
 Around 1795, the castle was extensively rebuilt by adding a floor, By doing that, the slender towers lost their graceful elegance.
 In 1878 one of the side wings was demolished.
 There used to be a clock in one of the towers.
-The inhabitants called it the "pattatter clock" and was mostly used at festivities.
+The inhabitants called it the Pattatter Clock and were mostly used at festivities.

 The castle was completely broken down in 1933.
-On the same place a new castle was built in neo-traditional style.
-In the new design only the two towers have been rebuilt.
+In the same place, a new castle was built in a neo-traditional style.
+In the new design, only the two towers have been rebuilt.
 At the moment the castle is private property and not open to the public.